KunalShJadhav/Quadratic-Discriminant-Analysis-in-Python/README.md

 ###### How to Import:
 **from QDA import qda**
-         #Make sure to place QDA.py in directory of your code
+- place QDA.py in directory of your code
+- Make sure to preinstall numpy,pandas,scipy,sklearn

 ###### Usage:
 ## To check Normality of Multivariate data